kevinoid/ale-detect-linters/README.md

-Detect ALE Linters
+Detect ALE Checkers
 ==================

-A [Vim](https://www.vim.org/) plugin which extends [ALE (Asynchronous Lint Engine)](https://github.com/w0rp/ale) to detect which linters to use based on the presence of per-file and per-project linter settings.
+A [Vim](https://www.vim.org/) plugin which extends [ALE (Asynchronous Lint Engine)](https://github.com/w0rp/ale) to detect which checkers to use based on the presence of per-file and per-project linter settings.